Meet Akshitha Valslan, The Girl Who Plays Mahendra In Baahubali 2

 — I Luv Cinema.IN (@ILuvCinemaIN) July 22, 2015

 According to a report in Manorama Online, the child artist is Akshitha Valslan, who was just 18 days old when she featured as the warrior prince.
-Akshitha's father Vlaslan was the production executive for the movie scenes shot in Kerela and that's how the makers spotted Akshitha.
+Akshitha's father Valslan was the production executive for the movie scenes shot in Kerala and that's how the makers spotted Akshitha.

 Baahubali: The Conclusion, featuring Prabhas, Anushka Shetty, Rana Daggubati and Tamannaah in the lead, released in Hindi, Tamil, Telugu, and Malayalam in over 6500 screens across India, and in 9000 plus screens worldwide.